hinonono/spaciiing/spaciiing/README.md

 1. Download Visual Studio Code if you haven't already: https://code.visualstudio.com/.
 2. Open this directory in Visual Studio Code.
-3. Compile TypeScript to JavaScript: Run the "Terminal > Run Build Task..." menu item, then select "tsc: watch - tsconfig.json".
+3. Compile TypeScript to JavaScript: Run the "Terminal > Run Build Task..." menu item, then select "npm: watch".
 You will have to do this again every time you reopen Visual Studio Code.

 That's it!
 Visual Studio Code will regenerate the JavaScript file every time you save.